-Neither DTC nor Cede & Co. will consent or vote with respect to the debt securities.
-Under its usual procedures, DTC mails an omnibus proxy to the Operating Partnership as soon as possible after the record date.
-The omnibus proxy assigns Cede & Co.'s consenting or voting rights to those direct participants identified on a list attached to the omnibus proxy to whose accounts the debt securities are credited on the record date.
+Neither the depository nor Cede & Co. will consent or vote with respect to the global securities representing the debt securities.
+Under its usual procedures, the depository mails an omnibus proxy to a company as soon as possible after the applicable record date.
+The omnibus proxy assigns Cede & Co.'s consenting or voting rights to those direct participants to whose accounts the debt securities are credited on the applicable record date, identified in a listing attached to the omnibus proxy.

-Principal, interest and any premium payments on the debt securities will be made to DTC.
-DTC's practice is to credit direct participants' accounts on the payable date with respect to their holdings as shown on DTC's records unless DTC has reason to believe that it will not receive payment on the payment date.
-Payments by participants to beneficial owners will be governed by standing instructions and customary practices, as is the case with securities held for the accounts of customers in bearer form or registered in "street name," and will be the responsibility of the participant and not of DTC, the trustee, or the paying agent, subject to any statutory or regulatory requirements.
-Payment of principal and interest to DTC is the responsibility of the Operating Partnership or the trustee or any paying agent.
-Disbursement of payments to direct participants will be the responsibility of DTC.
-Disbursement of payments to the beneficial owners will be the responsibility of the direct and indirect participants.
+Principal, premium, if any, and/or interest, if any, payments on the global securities representing the debt securities will be made to Cede & Co., or such other nominee as may be requested by an authorized representative of DTC.
+The depository's practice is to credit direct participants' accounts on the applicable payment date in accordance with their respective holdings shown on the depository's records unless the depository has reason to believe that it will not receive payment on such date.
+Payments by participants to beneficial owners will be governed by standing instructions and customary practices, as is the case with securities held for the accounts of customers in bearer form or registered in "street name," and will be the responsibility of such participant and not of the depository, the trustee or the Operating Partnership, subject to any statutory or regulatory requirements as may be in effect from time to time.
+Payment of principal, premium, if any, and/or interest, if any, to the depository is the responsibility of the Operating Partnership and the trustee, disbursement of such payments to direct participants shall be the responsibility of the depository, and disbursement of such payments to the beneficial owners shall be the responsibility of direct participants and indirect participants.

-If applicable, redemption notices will be sent to Cede & Co.
-If less than all of the debt securities within an issue are being redeemed, DTC's practice is to determine by lot the amount of the interest of each direct participant in the issue to be redeemed.
+If applicable, redemption notices shall be sent to DTC.
+If less than all of debt securities are being redeemed, the depository's practice is to determine by lot the amount of the interest of each direct participant in such issue to be redeemed.

-A beneficial owner will give notice of any option to elect to have its debt securities repaid by the Operating Partnership, through its participant, to the trustee, and will effect delivery of the debt securities by causing the direct participant to transfer the participant's interest in the global security or securities representing the debt securities, on DTC's records, to the trustee.
-The requirement for physical delivery of debt securities in connection with a demand for repayment will be deemed satisfied when the ownership rights in the global security or securities representing the debt securities are transferred by direct participants on DTC's records.
+A beneficial owner shall give notice of any option to elect to have its debt securities repaid by us, through its participant, to the trustee, and shall effect delivery of such debt securities by causing the direct participant to transfer the participant's interest in the global security or securities representing such book-entry debt securities, on the depository's records, to the trustee.
+The requirement for physical delivery of book-entry debt securities in connection with a demand for repayment will be deemed satisfied when the ownership rights in the global security or securities representing such book-entry debt securities are transferred by direct participants on the depository's records.

-DTC may discontinue providing its services as securities depository with respect to a series of debt securities at any time by giving reasonable notice to the Operating Partnership or the paying agent.
-If a successor securities depository is not appointed, debt security certificates are required to be printed and delivered.
+The depository may discontinue providing its services as securities depository with respect to the debt securities at any time by giving reasonable notice to the Operating Partnership or the trustee.
+Under such circumstances, in the event that a successor securities depository is not obtained, certificated notes are required to be printed and delivered.

-The Operating Partnership may decide to discontinue use of the system of book-entry transfers through DTC or a successor securities depository.
-In that event, debt security certificates will be printed and delivered.
+The Operating Partnership may decide to discontinue use of the system of book-entry transfers through the depository or a successor securities depository.
+In that event, certificated notes will be printed, authenticated and delivered.